A whistle-stop tour of every US president's ancestry

 America’s first black president, Barack Obama was born in Hawaii but has varied family roots stretching from Kenya to Ireland.
 His, perhaps surprising, DNA make-up also includes English, Scots-Irish, Welsh, German and Swiss ancestral lines.

-And there you have it, a brief yet insightful rundown on the ancestry of every US president in history.
+And there you have it, a brief yet insightful rundown on the family history of every US president.
 Did any of their family connections surprise you?
 We always thought the two Roosevelt presidents were much more closely related than they actually are.